-CCA-Comic-Cartooning-Animation Club: CCA meets periodically and conduct activities in the areas of comics, cartooning, and animation, such as learning and having discussions about the modern forms of visual art: meeting people who work in the area of CCA.
+CCA-Comic-Cartooning-Animation Club: CCA meets periodically and conducts activities in the areas of comics, cartooning, and animation, such as learning and having discussions about the modern forms of visual art: meeting people who work in the area of CCA.
+Sponsor: qzielinski@maine207.org

-CCO/Preschool FCCLA: Students enrolled in CCO/Preschool course are registered as members of FCCLA.
+CCO/Preschool FCCLA: Students enrolled in CCO/Preschool courses are registered as members of FCCLA.
 These students attend leadership conferences and workshops.
 They also compete in Family and Consumer Sciences' areas at the sectional and state levels.
 These areas include Children's Literature and Children's Lessons.
 Fun, educational and career related activities are planned by the student members and officers who develop leadership skills as a result of participation.
+Sponsor: mmeyer@maine207.org

 Cheerleading: The Maine East Co-Ed Cheerleading program includes spirit and competitive squads.
 Spirit cheerleaders cheer for football, boys soccer, and boys and girls basketball games.
 Competitive cheer is an IHSA sport.
 Students compete and cheer during the winter season.
 The season starts in May and ends in March.
+Sponsor: kturner@maine207.org

 Chem Plus: Our students develop, research, and later, perform chemistry demonstrations to the community and local junior high-school students.
+Sponsors: aklein@maine207.org, aetzwiler@maine207.org